Code-Institute-Submissions/bens6477-the-fitness-lab_JanResub/README.md

 ### User Stories
 #### Viewing & Navigation
 1. As an online shopper I want to have the ability to screen a variety of different products on a list so that I can add them to my basket to purchase.
-1. As an online shopper I want to have the ability to screen details about items specific to that product to understand the cost, description and criteria, the rating, an image of the product and sizes available to me.
+1. As an online shopper I want to have the ability to screen details about items specific to that product to understand the cost, description and criteria, the rating, an image of the product available to me.
 1. As an online shopper I want to have the ability to see easily and swiftly find product deals or special offers that I can utilise to save money on my purchases.
 1. As an online shopper I want to have the ability to see my final purchase cost on the screen at any point of my online shopping experience to keep track of spending and limit over spending.